gamyers/solar-697/README.md

   - Improved source data or mined features
     - Consider re-aggregating data at county level to reflect most data sources, improve speed and increase sample sizes per division.
     - More granular demographic and housing data
-    - Mndividual program start and end date as well as feature magnitude versus boolean value may be extracted from summary or program source
+    - Individual program start and end date as well as feature magnitude versus boolean value may be extracted from summary or program source
   - Improved filling of missing data points (dates of no installation) per advanced methodologies
   - Diff_in_diff notebook tool improvements
     - Increase speed to allow plotly dashboard integration